kirstymcnaught/OptiKeyWiki/User-Guide.md

 1. To change the selection method open the Management Console (with OptiKey focussed press ALT + M) and select the "Pointing & Selecting" tab.

-2. Under "Selection" you'll see "Key selection source" and "Point selection source"; the former is the setting to change the way keys are selected, whilst the latter is the setting to change the way points are selected when controlling the mouse.
+2. Under "Selection" you'll see "Key selection source" and "Point selection source".
+The former is the setting to change the way keys are selected, whilst the latter is the setting to change the way points are selected when controlling the mouse.

 3. When you change either method you will be shown other associated settings, for example if you select that you would like the "Key selection source" to be "Keyboard Key" then there will be a setting to change which key is used (and likewise for "Mouse button").